Home > Artist Database > Bio-bibliographic Database > NEEL, Ellen May (Newman)

 - MacIvor, Madeleine.
 "Xwi7xwa Library: A Branch of the University Library."
 Longhouse News 12.1 (Fall 2005)

 - Macnair, Peter L. & Grenville, Bruce.
-Down from the Shimmering Sky: Masks of the Northwest Coast.
-Vancouver: Douglas & McIntyre, 1998
+Down from the Shimmering Sky: Masks of the Northwest Coast Vancouver: Douglas & McIntyre, 1998

 - McMann, Evelyn de Rostaing.
 Montreal Museum of Fine Arts, Formerly Art Association of Montreal: Spring Exhibitions, 1880-1970 Toronto: University of Toronto Press, 1988